-Even though retirement may be years down the road, there is no time like the present to begin planning and saving.
+Even though retirement may be years down the road, there is no time like the present to begin planning and saving for the cost of assisted living.
 The ribbon experiment and squirrels hoarding for the winter both depict the importance of saving more than you think you will need for retirement.
 Retirement savings don’t always take us as far as we would like to believe.

 With life expectancies now reaching 76.4 years for men and 81.2 years for women, saving for a years of retirement is now more important than ever.
 For some, time is becoming a liability as modern medicine increases longevity.
 Experts now believe that retirement can now last as long as 30 years.

 With the financial and housing crisis of 2008 impacting our savings and expenses such as mortgages ahead, it can be challenging to save for the future when there are so many demands in the present.
 Along with retirement comes many changes.
 The day will come where it may be time to consider moving to a retirement or assisted living facility.

 There are steps you can take now to ensure you can afford your future plans.
 Here are our do’s and don’ts to make your retirement savings go father.

 - Start making contributions to your 401(k) early when you have plenty of working years ahead to save.

 - Take advantage of the power of compounding interest.

 - Sacrifice the small luxuries now in order to have more cushion during retirement.